 Keep in mind that these are complex financial products.
 If you don’t understand what a policy is offering – or if you’re unsure whether these policies are a good fit for your needs – speak to a financial adviser before you buy.

-With some planning, your dependants may be able to receive the lump sum tax-free.
-Find out more at our guide on Life insurance and Inheritance Tax.
+With some planning, your dependents might be able to receive the lump sum tax-free.

 If things go wrong

-If you are unhappy with the service you receive and want to make a complaint, learn about your options in Sort out a money problem or make a complaint.
+If you’re unhappy with the service you receive and want to make a complaint, learn about your options in Sort out a money problem or make a complaint.